pavel-rybnicek/esphome-parkside-plem-50-c3/README.md

 ## Connection
 The laser module cannot be powered all the time.
 If we do that, it just won't respond.
 However, it cannot be powered by GPIO directly - the current is too high.
 So we need to switch it somehow.
 I have used the 2301 P-MOSFET transistor, which is on the keyboard PCB.
+But you can use whichever suitable switch/relay module you like.

 We need to connect the following wires:
 1-3 - laser module power.
 Connect it to the transistor Drain.